Multidimensional random motions with a natural number of finite velocities: Minimal random motions

 where $x_{i_0} = t-\sum_{j=1}^H x_{i_j}$.
 Clearly, by working as shown in Example \ref{esempioLeggeMotoCanonicoCompleto}, we obtain

 and

 where further details about the last equality are in Appendix \ref{masseProabilitaMotoCanonicoCompleto}. \\

 Let $Y$ be a complete minimal motion governed by a counting process $N_Y \stackrel{d}{=}N$ and moving with velocities $v_0,\dots, v_D$.
-By suitably applying relationship (\ref{X'funzioneXsingolarita}) and the above probabilities it is easy to obtain the distribution of the position $Y(t)$ over its singularities. $\diamond$ \end{example}
+By suitably applying relationship (\ref{X'funzioneXsingolarita}) and the above probabilities it is easy to obtain the distribution of the position $Y(t)$ over its singular components. $\diamond$ \end{example}